Dear WSD3 Families.

 FILL OUT A FREE & REDUCED MEAL APPLICATION

-If your household qualifies for free school meals, you might also qualify for the second round of the Pandemic EBT (funds for households to support youth nutrition) this spring!
+If your household qualifies for free school meals, you might also qualify for the Pandemic EBT (funds for households to support youth nutrition).
 Learn more at https://cdhs.colorado.gov/p-ebt.
-If you have not already applied for Free & Reduced meals for the 20/21 school year, apply online by clicking the Meal Application box on the left of this page, or get an application at your school or our Nutrition Services Office.
+If you have not already applied for Free & Reduced meals for the 21/22 school year, apply online by clicking the Meal Application box on the left of this page, or get an application at your school or our Nutrition Services Office.

 Good nutrition and learning go hand in hand!